Now there is a way to to find out more about us SMART folks

 If you want to talk about longevity at SMART Recovery, the conversation starts and stops with Jodi Dayton.
 Jodi started working at SMART in 2003 (rumor has it she needed a youth work permit) and is now the Office Resource Coordinator. “[SMART] was looking for a part-time employee and reached out to see if I was interested.
 I started working 3 hours per day 3 days a week in 2003.”
 It quickly turned into a full-time position.
 Clearly the match was made to last.

 Talk about the right place at the right time.
-When Luke Frazier, SMART’s Communications Consultant, was sitting in a crowded coffee shop he was overheard talking about the kind of communications work he was doing.
-The person who overheard him happened to work for SMART Recovery, and they happened to be looking for someone to help with communications.
+When Luke Frazier, SMART’s Director of Marketing and Communications was sitting in a crowded coffee shop he was overheard talking about the kind of communications work he was doing.
+A person who worked for SMART Recovery overheard, and SMART was looking for communications help at that time.
+The rest, as they say, is history.
 Luke says, “I wasn’t even planning to go to that coffee shop.
 My schedule changed and I ended up there.”

 Melina Gilbert is SMART’s Volunteer Support Manager in the Volunteer & Meeting Resource Management Department.
 She says that means exactly what it says, “The job title speaks for itself.
 My job is to make sure our volunteers have the supports they need to start and maintain their SMART Recovery meetings.”
 This includes offering support and resources to increase volunteer satisfaction and develop additional skills.